 Differential diagnosis includes acute intermittent porphyria, rheumatoid arthritis, ankylosing spondylitis (see these terms) and osteoarthritis.

 Transmission is autosomal recessive.
 Family members should be referred for genetic counseling.

 Treatment is palliative.
 Dietary restriction (low protein diet) is beneficial, but compliance is often limited.
 Medical therapy (paracetamol, non-steroidal anti-inflammatory drugs) associated with physiotherapy help to minimize pain and improve the range of joint motion.
 Older individuals may require removal and fusion of lumbar discs.
 Hip or knee joint replacement may be necessary.
-Therapeutic strategies focusing on perturbing the altered phenylalanine-tyrosine pathway have been devised (e.g. nitisinone).
-However, the long-term effectiveness and safety of this drug have yet to be established.
+Therapeutic strategies aimed at perturbing the altered phenylalanine-tyrosine pathway have been devised (e.g. nitisinone).
+However, the long-term effectiveness and safety of this drug has yet to be established.
 Other possible approaches are aimed at exploring the effects of antioxidant biomolecules in preventing the conversion of HGA to BQA (e.g., N-acetylcysteine).
-However, previous attempts with vitamin C have been proved to be unsatisfactory.
+However, previous attempts with vitamin C have proven to be unsatisfactory.

-Life expectancy is not significantly reduced but pain can be constant and progressive functional decline is observed with a loss of mobility, patients often requiring the use of physical aids (crutches, wheelchair).
+Life expectancy is not significantly reduced but pain can be constant and progressive functional decline is observed with a loss of mobility; patients often require the use of physical aids (crutches, wheelchair).
 Cardiac complications are often life-threating and may worsen the prognosis.